Review of a scam

 The DIY alternative

-We named five companies in the previous version of this report as giving a low-cost service for consumers wanting to find out if their loans could be written off.
+In the previous version of our review of Cartel Client Review we named five companies as giving a low-cost service for consumers wanting to find out if their loans could be written off.
 We don't know what the reasons were in the individual cases, but three of these companies do not currently hold authorisation with the Ministry of Justice and so they are not now offering these services.
 Normally, as regular readers of our reviews will know, we try to provide details of alternative sources of the same or similar offers.
 But in view of the decimation of our previous list of alternative providers of financial claims services, we're not going to attempt that again.
 Instead, as an alternative, we suggest that if you want to find out if your credit card debt or your unsecured loan debt can be written off, why not do it yourself?

 - You can find template letters at http://www.consumeractiongroup.co.uk/ (you have to register on the site, but this is free)